Mervyn King (darts player)

-Mervyn King (born 15 March 1966) is an English professional darts player who plays in Professional Darts Corporation (PDC) tournaments.
-Nicknamed The King, he has reached seven PDC major finals and reached a peak of No. 4 in the PDC Order of Merit.
+Mervyn King (born 15 March 1966) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he reached a peak ranking of world number four.
+Nicknamed the King, he has reached seven PDC major finals.
+He formerly competed in British Darts Organisation (BDO) tournaments, where he was the 2004 Winmau World Masters winner, and both the Finder Masters and International Darts League champion in 2005.
+He was ranked BDO world number one on two occasions, in 2000 and 2005.

+He was the runner-up at the BDO World Darts Championship in both 2002 and 2004 as well as at the 2000 World Masters.
+In the PDC, King reached the semi-finals at the 2009 PDC World Championship, and was runner-up at the PDC Masters in both 2014 and 2021, the Players Championship Finals in 2010 and 2020, the 2009 Premier League Darts, the 2012 World Grand Prix, and the 2008 Championship League Darts.

 Early life

 King first took up the game at the age of 12, playing with an old rolled-cardboard dartboard given to him by his father.
 His father insisted that he played darts using competition distance and height.
 By the age of 13, he had ambitions to become a professional player as he was playing county darts at Superleague level.
 His first county A game was at the age of 14 and he won his local men's singles league at that age.

-Additionally, King hit his first ever nine-dart leg of 501 aged 14 in a practice match with his father.